dottedmag/dottedmag.net/_posts/2021-10-18-linux-is-not-os.md

 ## Linux distributions are operating systems

-Operating system is defined by its interface, consisting of syscalls, file layout, packages and package managers, services and libraries, function call ABI etc.
+Operating system is defined by its interface: syscalls, file layout, packages and package managers, services and libraries, function call ABI etc.

 Linux and GNU projects do not produce operating systems.
 Both projects produce source code, one for the kernel, another for userspace components.